MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/developer-tools-for-copilot-overview.md

 ## Intent

-The following table outlines the primary intended uses and characteristics of the Developer Tools for Copilot:
+The following table outlines the primary intended uses and characteristics of the developer tools for copilot:

 |Characteristic|Intended use|
 |-|-|